statsig-io/docs/docs/product-analytics/drilldown.md

 A metric can be grouped-by event properties, user properties, experiment group, or feature gate group.

+Group-By limits can be added by first adding a group-by, clicking the "..." button, and then selecting "Add Group-By Limit".
+You can use this to further drill down on your top X categories (up to 50).
+This feature is available for line charts, stacked-line charts, bar charts, and stacked-bar charts.

 **Feature Gate  and Experiment Groups**

 At Statsig we believe in the power of experimentation.
 To that end, you can also select one of your Feature Gate or Experiments in order to split out a metric by the different groups in the selected test.